yduf/yduf.github.io/_posts/2020-12-31-quake-openarena.md

 from `/nfs/tronaut/mnt/Backup/Console & Games/Games/OpenArena` unzip archive & launch `openarena.i386`

+Can be launched from [Lutris]({% post_url 2023-08-25-wine-Lutris %}) with the advantage of cleaning up resolution and gamma on exit.

 ## Issue
 ### [Display too Dark]()
 SDL-bug on intel card, workaround: